Medulloblastoma Survivor Shares 5 Tips to Overcome a Rare Diagnosis

 , by Ken, Medulloblastoma Survivor

-I had a CT scan in the ER.
+I had a computerized tomography (CT) scan in the ER.
 The attending doctor came in and showed me the results.
 There was a big white blotch on my scan.
-I am not a doctor, but I thought, “that doesn’t look cool.”
+I am not a doctor, but I thought, “That doesn’t look cool.”
 The doctor called the neurosurgeon who told me not to leave.
-“I’ll be there soon.
-Heaven forbid he falls into a coma.
+“I’ll be there soon," the neurosurgeon said.
+"Heaven forbid he falls into a coma.
 It is going to be a lot harder to operate on him.”

-Now, I am 50 years old, retired from the U.S. Navy in 2016, and started working for the U.S. Department of Justice in 2018.
-That’s how I recently found NCI-CONNECT.
-I was referred by my neuro-oncologist, Brett Theeler, M.D., at Walter Reed National Military Medical Center.
+Now, I am 50 years old.
+I retired from the Navy in 2016 and started working for the United States Department of Justice in 2018.
+That’s how I found NCI-CONNECT.
+I was referred there by my neuro-oncologist, Brett Theeler, M.D., from Walter Reed National Military Medical Center.
 Now, I have the opportunity to be part of research to make treatments better for people with rare brain and spine tumors.
-I don’t drive because of damage to my optic nerve, I have slightly slurred speech and my short-term memory is not what I want it to be, but I am lucky to be alive.
-Here is my advice to others recently diagnosed.

-- Stay Informed: I was fortunate to receive a lot of good information when I was diagnosed and be referred to great places.
-Doctors should speak to you in non-doctor language, so you understand your diagnosis and treatment options.
+- Stay informed.
+I was fortunate to receive a lot of good information when I was diagnosed and to be referred to great places.
+Doctors should speak to you in non-doctor language, so you can understand your diagnosis and treatment options.
 I am a lawyer, so when I talk to people who aren’t lawyers, I speak in non-lawyer terms.
 If you don’t understand, ask questions.
 I also moved around to different hospitals based on where I was deployed.
 At each location, I made sure I had someone to monitor me.

-- Appreciate Your Care Team: Once a year I send a card to my doctors to thank them for everything they have done for me.
+- Appreciate your care team.
+Once a year I send a card to my doctors to thank them for everything they have done for me.
 I would definitely not be alive without them.
 Also, be patient with your doctors.
 I realized at one of my appointments that the reason I had to wait so long to see my doctor was because he was spending time talking to his patients and allowing them to ask questions.
 I now accept my doctors taking all the time they need to talk to others.

 In closing, anything I can do to help find a cure, I will do.
 My side effects are a small price to pay to be alive.